-Curative treatments (CT) are those encounters where procedural technology has a very high rate of complete problem elimination.
+Curative treatments (CT) comprise the now-dominant model.
+They are those encounters where procedural technology has a very high rate of complete problem elimination.
 Generally leading-edge advances may be transiently controversial, but established practice is not.
 Examples: Polio vaccine, Appendicectomy, Cataract surgery, Hip replacement.
+CT is evidently and predominantly scientific in its nature and process.

-Pastoral healthcare (PHC) is what healthcarers can do when we cannot decisively 'fix' with procedures and technology, a problem of health or distress.
-Yet with knowledge, interest and skill we can offer guidance and support of a kind that may induce various kinds of healing, comfort or re-view in the sufferer.
-This approach (PHC) accounts for: almost all of mental health and a very large part of General Practice, care of stress-related, very chronic, terminal and ageing conditions - altogether probably the larger part of healthcare activity, though not technical resources.
+Pastoral healthcare (PHC), in contrast, is what healthcarers can do when there are no rapidly curative treatments: when we cannot decisively 'fix' with procedures and technology, a problem of health or distress.
+Yet with knowledge, interest and skill we can instead offer much else: for example, guidance and support of a kind that may induce various kinds of healing, comfort or re-view in the sufferer.
+This approach (PHC) is a complex mixture of art and science and accounts for: almost all of mental health and a very large part of General Practice, also any care of stress-related, very chronic, terminal and ageing conditions - altogether these probably comprise the larger part of healthcare activity, though not technical resources.

-The distinguishing characteristics of curative treatments and pastoral healthcare are clarified in this figure:
+The distinguishing and contrasting characteristics of curative treatments and pastoral healthcare are important to understand.
+They are clarified in this figure: